ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 for linear chains.

 If there are no undecided transactions, the Avalanche consensus protocol _quiesce_.
 That is, it does nothing if there is no work to be done.
-Avalanche is more sustainable than Proof-of-work where nodes need to constantly do work.
+This makes Avalanche more sustainable than Proof-of-work where nodes need to constantly do work.

 Avalanche has no leader.
 Any node can propose a transaction and any node that has staked AVAX can vote on every transaction, which makes the network more robust and decentralized.